Sdkiller12/thermal-vision-AI/README.md

 ## Training a Custom Model
 If you have a dataset of RGB images and corresponding temperature values, you can use `train_temperature_model.py` as a starting point to train a PyTorch regression model.

+##downloa link for data files
 link for download datafiles : https://adas-dataset-v2.flirconservator.com/#downloadguide
+use 7zip to extract the datazip files and copy in data folder in the project